blablacar/dgr/README.md

 │   │   └── 10.mkdir.sh
 │   ├── prestart-late               # Scripts to be run when starting ACI after confd templating │   │   └── 10.fetch.sh
-    ├── build-setup                 # Scripts to be run directly on source host before building │   └── 10.prepare-rootfs.sh
+│   ├── build-setup                 # Scripts to be run directly on source host before building │   │   └── 10.prepare-rootfs.sh
-    ├── build-early                 # Scripts to be run before building when entering build context │   └── 10.wget-some-files.sh
+│   ├── build                       # Scripts to be run when building │   │   └── 10.install-stuff.sh
-    └── build-late                  # Scripts to be run after building when still in build context └── 10.change-some-installed.sh
+│   ├── inherit-build-early         # Scripts stored in ACI and used when building from this image │   │   └── 00.apt-get-update.sh
+│   └── inherit-build-late
+│       └── 99.purge.sh

 ```